-Due to be completed in 2019, the centre will provide an appropriate environment for families, accommodating children of all ages from toddlers through to teenagers and will feature a welcoming heart space, a multi-functional activity room, counselling suites, soft play and sensory equipment, a games room, office facilities, an outdoor play area and landscaped gardens.
+It is an incredibly exciting time for the Charity as the new fit-for-purpose Family Support Centre opens in Sandiway, Cheshire in response to the growing demand for the charity’s support service from North West and North Wales families affected by childhood cancer.
+The centre provides an appropriate environment for families, accommodating children of all ages from toddlers through to teenagers and features a welcoming heart space, a multi-functional activity room, counselling suites, soft play and sensory equipment, a games room, office facilities, an outdoor play area and landscaped gardens.

 Every step together with family and friends caring for children with cancer.

 To support and improve the emotional well-being and mental health of all family members affected by childhood cancer, in the North-West of England and North Wales for as long as they need it

 Our values underpin all that we do and govern our external and internal behaviour.